TheModFather/mammock/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+### 0.2.2
+* Switched to mocha for testing, as it provides more reporters
+* Improved testing a bit
+* Switched npm test script from `npm nodeunit` to `npm test`
+* One step closer to coveralls reporting...

 ### 0.2.1
 * Minor fix for tests
 * Improved test mocks somewhat, but they still need some attention